ParkAmber/frontend-portfolio-fleamarket-website/README.md

 ### **Overview:**
 This project is an online flea market website.
 Its primary functionalities include file uploads and utilizing CRUD APIs for creating, updating, deleting, and fetching content.
 Additionally, I have implemented a login feature on the frontend that relies on authorization and authentication mechanisms.

+### **Project Objective:**
+The primary objective of this online flea market website is to facilitate seamless transactions for users looking to buy and sell second-hand goods, especially in situations where in-person contact may be challenging.
+The platform enables users to easily browse, shop, and conduct transactions for pre-owned items.
+Additionally, the website enhances user interactions by providing features such as the ability to check the seller's location, facilitating in-person transactions.
+The integrated comment system further allows users to engage in a question-and-answer exchange, fostering a dynamic and interactive online marketplace.

 ### **Development Goals:**
 Achieving a profound understanding of CRUD operations and mastering cache update mechanisms.
 Addressing challenges related to Next.js hydration to ensure seamless and efficient application performance.